Top things to see and do in Madrid, one of Europe’s most dynamic capital cities.

 Nobody goes to bed in Madrid until they have killed the night.”

-What to see and do in Madrid?
+What to see and do in Madrid, Spain?
 Enjoy Europe’s best night life!

-Whilst the scorching summer temperatures in the city during July and August probably discourages the more active daytime sports, (although it is said they do count love in the afternoon siesta as one) those that live here catch up in the evening stroll.
-Here entire extended families promenade, wishing each other Buenas Tardes or good afternoon despite it going on bedtime for the rest of Europe.
+Whilst the scorching summer temperatures in the city during July and August discourages the more active daytime sports, (although love in the afternoon siesta counts) those that live here catch up in the evening stroll.
+Here entire extended families promenade, wishing each other Buenas Tardes (good afternoon) despite it going on bedtime for the rest of Europe.

 La Marcha is for the younger or those with más energía and is the all night activity of looking for fun that can leave you coming home often after a night of drinking and dancing in bright morning sunshine.

-The key to Spanish time is not to peak too early, having your dinner after 10:00pm is the norm and don’t even bat an eyelid at leaving home after midnight to start your evening.
+The key to Spanish time is not to peak too early, having your dinner after 10:00pm is the norm.
+Don’t even bat an eyelid at leaving home after midnight to start your evening.

-Although, upon saying that, you won’t be hard pressed in finding somewhere to spend your night (try La Latina district) as outdoor cafes are packed in the early hours and the live music scene here is burgeoning with everything from Brazilian samba to heavy metal and traditional flamenco.
+Although, upon saying that, you won’t be hard pressed in finding somewhere to spend your night (La Latina district is fun).
+Outdoor cafes are packed in the early hours and the live music scene here is burgeoning with everything from Brazilian samba, heavy metal to traditional flamenco.
 The biggest club in Madrid is Fabrik, which will keep you up all night long with its massive dance floors and famous DJs.

-What to see and do in Madrid if you love Art?
+What to see and do in Madrid, Spain if you love Art?

 The dichotomy of the ages is best seen in the art gallery Centro de Arte Reina Sofia.
 The permanent collection notably houses Picasso’s heart rendering civil war epic Guernica.
 The gallery itself (reputably haunted) is a 20th century glass convection that is intertwined with a 18th century built General hospital.